Make your company more sustainable with solar energy

 Solar panels or solar boilers

 Solar boilers (in Dutch) convert sunlight into hot water.
 This works with solar collectors that you can put on the roof of your company building, for instance.
 The hot water is stored in a storage vessel, from which you can use it as tap water.
-Some solar boilers can also be used to heat spaces or for use in industrial processes.
+Some solar boilers can also be used to heat spaces or used in industrial processes.

 PVT systems are a combination of solar panels and solar boilers.
 They supply electricity, heating, and cooling.
 A PVT panel is a hybrid panel that combines a solar panel (PV) with a heat exchanger (T).
 The heat they offer is mainly suitable as a source for heat pumps.
 A PVT system is one of the new applications of solar energy (in Dutch).